flyer103/notion-mcp/README.md

 To use this MCP server with Claude for Desktop, you need to create a configuration file:

-1. Create a file called `claude_desktop_config.json` (not claude-for-desktop-tools.json) in the following location:
+1. Create a file called `claude_desktop_config.json` in the following location:
    - **macOS**: `~/Library/Application Support/Claude/claude_desktop_config.json`
    - **Windows**: `%APPDATA%\Claude\claude_desktop_config.json`
    - **Linux**: `~/.config/Claude/claude_desktop_config.json`